matiashoyld/verbo/README.md

 ![Verbo.ai Banner](/public/verbo-banner.png)

-(You can play with the app [here](https://verbo-alpha.vercel.app/))
+(You can play with the app as a Recruiter you can create an account [here](https://verbo-alpha.vercel.app/).
+If you want to test the app as a Candidate, try out [this case](https://verbo-alpha.vercel.app/candidate/position/6cf04ff0-5854-4344-87fd-2733f615b6b3))

-A skill assessment platform that transforms the hiring process through AI-driven interviews.
+Verbo is a skill assessment platform that transforms the hiring process through AI-driven interviews.
 Recruiters select specific technical or soft skills to evaluate, and applicants engage with an AI agent that guides them through interactive challenges while recording both audio and screen activity.
 The platform automatically extracts evidence of each skill from the recorded session and provides AI-powered assessments, drastically reducing the manual overhead of live interviews while maintaining consistency and objectivity.

 ---